 - Use window security film.
 You can protect your window glass from powerful attacks by installing a security film.
 It is a great way to secure windows without using bars.
 I recommend that you buy from a reliable manufacturer, such as 3M.

 - Install a sturdy window lock.
 One of the best ways to prevent your windows from opening (besides using bars) is to install a reliable window lock.
 You can use a vinyl lock, pin lock, or keyed lock, just to mention a few inexpensive options.
 If you have uPVC windows, consider installing sash jammers.

 - Use a window alarm.
-There are many types of window alarms on the market: if you are on a budget, consider getting a magnetic security sensor (such as this one), otherwise, you may want to invest in an all-in-one security system, such as this one from Ring.
+There are many types of window alarms on the market: if you are on a budget, consider getting a magnetic security sensor, otherwise, you may want to invest in an all-in-one security system.

 - Install window security bars or screens.
 This is the ultimate solution to burglar-proof your double glazed (or any other) windows.
 However, I know that most bars are unsightly (but not all!) and they are often a concern regarding fire safety (FYI: security bars with fire safety release pins also exist).

 If you don’t like the idea of having bars, you can install security screens instead.
 Those are less obtrusive but still effective against burglars.
 For more ideas on how to secure your windows without bars, just click here.